 Moss Landing is a small hamlet with a population of about 200.
 It isn’t touristy, but feels like a working town.
 Still, there are a few attractions for visitors in the form of galleries and antique shops.
 Among the commercial fishing boats in the harbor, you’ll find fishing charters and whale watching cruise boats.
 Moss Landing sits on the edge of Elkhorn Slough Reserve, one of the largest wetlands in the state and a top birding location.

-Capitola Village by the Sea is one of the oldest vacation retreats on the Pacific Coast, and it feels like stepping into a Mediterranean fairy-tale village.
+Capitola Village is one of the oldest vacation retreats on the Pacific Coast, and it feels like stepping into a Mediterranean fairy-tale village.
 Its relaxed downtown includes colorful buildings, Victorian houses, boutiques, restaurants, bars, and coffee shops, all around large areas of sandy beach.
 Its long wharf, originally built in 1856, was rebuilt in the 1980s following storm damage and is still made of wood, with fishing allowed from the pier.

 You would be justified in feeling as if you’d stepped into a movie setting in Mendocino Village.
 It was the inspiration for the fictional town of Cabot Cove in the television series Murder She Wrote.
 Set on a slightly hilly peninsula surrounded on three sides by coastal bluffs and containing many Victorian homes, Mendocino Village is enchanting.
 This former logging town is now an artist community with galleries and unique shops.
 Many of the Victorian homes have been turned into bed-and-breakfast inns.